IObundle/iob-soc/README.md

 ## What is this repository for? ##

-The IObundle UART is a RISC-V-based Peripheral written in Verilog, which users can download for free, modify, simulate and implement in FPGA or ASIC.
+The IObundle AXISTREAMIN is a RISC-V-based Peripheral written in Verilog, which users can download for free, modify, simulate and implement in FPGA or ASIC.
 It is written in Verilog and includes a C software driver.
-The IObundle UART is a very compact IP that works at high clock rates if needed.
-It supports full-duplex operation and a configurable baud rate.
-The IObundle UART has a fixed configuration for the Start and Stop bits.
-More flexible licensable commercial versions are available upon request.
+The IObundle AXISTREAMIN is a very compact IP that works at high clock rates if needed.

 ## Simulate